Checking insurance quotes…

 Before You Go

-The only insurance accepted at Japanese hospitals is Japanese insurance.
-For any medical treatment you'll have to pay up front and apply for a reimbursement when you get home.
+The only insurance accepted at Japanese clinics and hospitals is Japan-issued health insurance; however, they cannot refuse treatment for lack of insurance.
+For any medical treatment you'll have to pay up front (credit cards are accepted at hospitals and may or may not be accepted at local clinics) and apply for reimbursement when you get home.

 - Though no prescription is necessary, thrush pessaries are only stocked behind the counter (you'll have to ask) and many pharmacies don't carry them.